georgeyord/ansible-playground/README.md

 ```

 > Try it out on your own, this command is harmless!
+> To learn more about what this playbook is executing check [this file](roles/demo/tasks/main.yml).

-You can run also ad-hoc commands like this one:
+You can run also ad-hoc commands like this one which prints out all IP addresses for the remote server:
 ```
 ansible swarm_staging_1 -m shell -a "hostname -I"
 ```